 1. Hierarchical fuzzy systems [15] consist of several low-dimensional fuzzy systems arranged hierarchically.
 Rules in hierarchical fuzzy systems are grouped into modules according to their roles in the system.
 Each module calculates a partial solution, which is then passed to modules of the next level.
 Although each module is a fuzzy system, it generates a significantly smaller number of rules than a flat fuzzy system.
 Despite the widespread use of hierarchical rule bases when working with big data, there are a number of drawbacks to such systems.
-The article [16] provides examples of optimizing hierarchical fuzzy systems using a genetic algorithm.
+The article [16] provides examples of generating a hierarchical fuzzy rule-based model.
 The article [17] provides examples of optimizing cascading hierarchical fuzzy systems using neural networks, but because the proposed method involves all input variables, the advantage of reducing the number of rules is lost.